 Keep in mind that sugar isn’t just in soda, candy, and cookies either.
 White, processed carbohydrates are stripped of nutrients and can quickly turn to sugar during digestion.
 Make sure you are eating lots of vegetables, whole grains, healthy fats, and healthy proteins to keep your energy balanced.

-3. Keep moving during the winter
+3. Keep moving during the winter and get outside

 If you live in a cold climate, it can be really hard to motivate yourself to exercise.
 Heading out in the snow and icy elements are just not appealing to many.